 The issue is reported and tracked here #107190 and also mentioned in the

 #54.
 There are no good workarounds for using elevation on these widgets when

 useMaterial3 is true.
-The options are to not use M3, if such elevations are important to your app design.
-One working fix is to wrap those widgets in a theme where
+The options are to not use M3.
+However, if such elevations are important to your app design, one working fix is to wrap those widgets in a theme where

-useMaterial3 is false, then te rest of your app can still use it.
-This is however a rather tedious workaround fix.
+useMaterial3 is false, the rest of your app can still use it.
+This is a rather tedious workaround.
 Due to this current SDK